-Restoration methods that relied on dike breaching and floodplain reconnection seemed sound.
+Restoration methods that relied on dike breaching and floodplain reconnection seemed sound (Fig. 11).
 In some cases dikes were not totally removed, and the recruitment of large woody debris (LWD) is likely going to be limited.
-It would be interesting to compare restoration sites with LWD as a treatment, to those that will get natural recruitment, or that will likely not get LWD recruitment because dikes were only partially breached.
-Many methods use a notch and flow approach, and therefore it will be important to monitor whether desired flows are achieved or if the re-opened areas become settling basins for sediment.
-This has happened at other estuaries where flow through has been restricted or not accounted for, for example Puyallup River estuary in Puget Sound (Simenstad and Thom, 1996).
+It would be interesting to compare restoration sites with LWD added as a treatment, to those that will rely on natural recruitment of LWD, or that will likely not get LWD recruitment because dikes were only partially breached.
+Many projects used or propose a notch and flow approach.
+Therefore, it will be important to monitor whether desired flows are achieved or if the re-opened areas become settling basins for sediment, which has happened at other estuaries where flow through has been restricted or not accounted for, for example Puyallup River estuary in Puget Sound (Simenstad and Thom 1996).